eduardo-teijy-de-lima-augusto/Projetos/2_AeroDadosPessoais.md

 SET A.NOME=B.NOME
    ,A.DT_NASC=CAST(B.NASC AS date)
    ,A.IDADE=FLOOR(DATEDIFF(DAY, A.DT_NASC, GETDATE()) / 365.25)
-FROM CAMPANHAS2..AeroDadosPessoais_NEW A
+FROM CA..AeroDadosPessoais_NEW A
 INNER JOIN CARGAS..CPF_Pessoas B ON A.CPF=B.CPF
 WHERE A.DT_NASC IS NULL

 --Delete da tabela os CPFs que estão nulos
-DELETE FROM CAMPANHAS2..AeroDadosPessoais_NEW
+DELETE FROM CA..AeroDadosPessoais_NEW
 WHERE CPF IS NULL

 ```